simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 - **Judicial rulings**: Courts are increasingly skeptical of warrantless long-term tracking
 - **Corporate accountability**: Pressure on companies like Flock for transparency
 - **International standards**: GDPR-style frameworks influencing U.S. policy debates
+- **Municipal victories**: The 97 cities that have rejected ALPRs demonstrate that organizing works

 ______